jfoucher/rust-6502/README.md

 If some experienced Rust developpers happen to glance at this, I'm waiting for your suggestions and critiques in the [Issues tab](https://github.com/jfoucher/rust-6502/issues)

 The emulator is BY NO MEANS feature complete and uses the simplest form of emulation (a giant switch case with one branch per instruction).
-It can currently run the first ten tests of [6502_functional_test.ca65](https://github.com/amb5l/6502_65C02_functional_tests)
+It can currently run the first 30 tests of [6502_functional_test.ca65](https://github.com/amb5l/6502_65C02_functional_tests)

 To run the code launch `cargo run 6502_functional_test.bin`